-I learned about where to source blank t-shirts, how to set up my online store (I started with ZenCart, but outgrew it a little later and switched to BigCommerce, which is my absolute favorite e-commerce platform, along with Shopify), how to get publicity for my tees and how to use social media to promote my business.
-I ended up selling my t-shirt business in 2011, but I learned A LOT about running a t-shirt company in those four years, so I thought I would put together this handy guide to help you on your entrepreneurial journey.
+I learned about where to source blank t-shirts, how to set up my online store (I started with ZenCart, but outgrew it a little later and switched to BigCommerce, which is one of my e-commerce platforms, along with Shopify), how to get publicity for my tees and how to use social media to promote my business.
+I ended up selling my t-shirt business, but I learned A LOT about running a t-shirt company in those four years, so I thought I would put together this handy guide to help you on your entrepreneurial journey.

 Here are 10 tips for starting a t-shirt company